sevabit/sevabit-peersmap/README.md

 # Sevabit nodes map

-Visualizes Luka nodes on the map. see the Wiki
+Visualizes Sevabit nodes on the map.

 ## How to run
 `npm i`